 You may fare better if you’re taking a cruise.
 However, you should check the policies of the cruise line or ship you will be traveling on before making plans to take your dog on a cruise with you.

 - Plan bathroom breaks.
-Before you leave home, teach your dog to relieve himself on multiple surfaces — not just grass!
-Having the ability to potty on different terrains, such as concrete, mulch, and gravel, will alleviate his discomfort as well as the possibility of accidents while you’re on the road or otherwise.
-Bring a supply of bags to clean up afterward and a leash.
+Before you leave home, teach your dog to relieve themself on multiple surfaces — not just grass!
+Having the ability to go to the bathroom on different terrains, such as concrete, mulch, and gravel, will alleviate discomfort as well as the possibility of accidents while you’re on the road or otherwise.
+Bring a supply of poop bags to clean up afterward and a leash.

 - Bring games and toys.
-To make sure your dog doesn’t get bored, provide him with a few new toys — and a couple of old favorites.
-You might want to include a puzzle-type toy to keep him occupied.
+To make sure your dog doesn’t get bored, provide them with a few new toys — and a couple of old favorites.
+You might want to include a puzzle-type toy to keep them occupied.

 - Pack food and water.
-Check with your veterinarian about giving your dog only bottled water while away from home to ensure that he doesn’t get an upset stomach.
-And instead of taking his usual bulky bowls, buy collapsible ones and let him get used to using them one week or so before you travel.
+Check with your veterinarian about giving your dog only bottled water while away from home to ensure that they don’t get an upset stomach.
+And instead of taking their usual bulky bowls, buy collapsible ones and let them get used to using them one week or so before you travel.

 - Find out in advance which hotels or motels at your destination or on your route allow dogs.
-Many do not, or have size restrictions.
+Many do not allow dogs, or they may have size restrictions.

 - If your dog is allowed to stay at a hotel, respect other guests, staff, and the property.